JohnShuford/FITDAT/README.md

 ![Tableau Screenshot](./Images/TableauScreenShot.png)

 I scraped all of the performance data from the concept 2 website.
 I then cleaned and normalized all of that data moved it into an SQL database then visualized everything in Tableau.
+Follow this [link](https://public.tableau.com/profile/john.shuford#!/vizhome/Concept2_Dashboard/ClubGrowthandPopularContries) to view and interact with the dashboard.
 ### Built With

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.